yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Provides a random bonus when entered"
 	Applicable to: Improvement

-??? example  "Unpillagable"
+??? example  "Adds adjacent tiles to your closest city"
 	Applicable to: Improvement

-??? example  "Indestructible"
+??? example  "Unpillagable"
 	Applicable to: Improvement

 ??? example  "Irremovable"